top of page

 Dr. Tonya Moore is a nationally recognized healthcare executive, nurse, educator, and health policy advocate with more than 30 years of leadership across clinical, academic, and public health sectors.
 In 2024, she became the first nurse from Mississippi to be selected as a Robert Wood Johnson Foundation Health Policy Fellow to advance policy on health equity, rural health, and workforce development.

-Dr. Moore was elected as the First African American President of the Mississippi Nurses Association, providing leadership during an unprecedented period marked by a global pandemic, economic uncertainty, a growing nursing shortage, social injustice, and a historic Mississippi flag change.
+A trailblazer in advocacy, Dr. Moore was elected as the First African American President of the Mississippi Nurses Association.
+She led with resilience during an unprecedented period marked by a global pandemic, economic uncertainty, a growing nursing shortage, social injustice, and a historic Mississippi flag change.

 In 2022, Dr. Moore established The Dr. Tonya Moore Endowed Scholarship for Servant Leadership at Alcorn State University School of Nursing, becoming the first endowed nursing scholarship in the institution’s history.